wwt/dcauto-study-resources/docs/sections/section_0.md

 ## Dev Environment Setup

 The setup process takes a little bit of work on the first pass.
-Afterwards, the setup and teardown is quick and easy.
-Here are the high-level steps to setup the development environment:
+Afterward, the setup and teardown are quick and easy.
+Here are the high-level steps to set up the development environment:

 !!! tip
     Click to expand each step.